camunda/camunda-docs-manual/content/reference/dmn11/decision-table/output.md

 # Output Name

 The name of the output is specified by the `name` attribute on the `output` element.
 It is used to reference the value of the output in the [decision result]({{< relref "user-guide/dmn-engine/evaluate-decisions.md#interpret-the-dmndecisiontableresult" >}}).

-If the decision table have more than one outputs then all outputs must have an unique name.
+If the decision table has more than one output then all outputs must have an unique name.

 ```xml
 <output name="desiredDish" />